Animal Use Protocols using ARISE

-ACUC applications are known as animal use protocols (AUPs) and are completed and maintained online using the Animal Module in the Research and Ethics Management Online (REMO) system.
+ACUC applications are known as animal use protocols (AUPs) and are completed and maintained online using the Animal Module in the Alberta Research Information Services (ARISE) system.
 Access to the Animal Module is restricted to University staff and students who have completed Part 1 Institutional Animal User Training.

 Environment, Health & Safety Compliance

 AUPs are reviewed by the Department of Environment, Health and Safety (EHS) for biohazard, radioisotope, chemical and other safety concerns as part of the protocol review process.
 The EHS approval process confirms that the research group conducting the AUP and the site where the work will be conducted have the proper certifications to work safely with the hazards involved in the protocol.

 Principal Investigators are expected to acquire and maintain safety certifications for their laboratories and research facilities (infrastructure) which are distinct and separate from the approvals for individual AUPs.
 For details on obtaining these infrastructure certifications, contact EHS.